ansible/ansible/docs/docsite/rst/playbooks_loops.rst

         ]
     }

-.. note:: The data structure returned when running in ``--check`` mode will look somewhat different.
+.. note:: The data structure returned when running in ``--check`` mode may look somewhat different (as the module being called may behave differently in ``--check`` mode).

 Subsequent loops over the registered variable to inspect the results may look like::